An Approximate Generalization of the Okamura-Seymour Theorem: Definitions and Preliminaries

 Let $G=(V,E)$ be a simple graph with edge capacities $c:E \rightarrow R_{\geq 0}$.
 We call this the supply graph.
 Let $H=(V,D)$ be a simple graph with demands on edges $d:D \rightarrow R_{\geq 0}$.
 We call this the demand graph.
 The objective of the $\bf{multicommodity}$ $\bf{flow}$ problem is to find paths between the end points of demand edges in the supply graph such that the following hold: for every demand edge $e \in D$, $d(e)$ paths are picked in the supply graph and every supply edge $e\in E$ is present in at most $c(e)$ paths.

-We say that an instance is feasible if paths satisfying the above two conditions can be found.
-We also call such an instance integrally feasible.
-If there exists an assignment of positive real numbers to paths such that total flow for every demand edge $e \in F$ is $d_{e}$ and total value of paths using a supply edge $e \in E$ is at most $c_{e}$, then we say that the instance is (fractionally) feasible.
-A cut $S \subseteq V$ is a partition of the vertex set $(S,V \setminus S)$.
-The number of edges of $G$ going across the cut is denoted by $\delta_{G}(S)$.
-Similarly, $\delta_{H}(S)$ denotes the number of demand edges going from $S$ to $V \setminus S$.
-One necessary condition for routing the flow (fractionally or integrally) is as follows: for every $S \subseteq V, \delta_{G}(S) \geq \delta_{H}(S)$.
+We say that an instance is integrally feasible if paths satisfying the above two conditions can be found.
+If there exists an assignment of non-negative real numbers to paths such that total flow for every demand edge $e \in D$ is $d_{e}$ and total value of paths using a supply edge $e \in E$ is at most $c_{e}$, then we say that the instance is (fractionally) feasible.
+For $S \subseteq V$, a cut $(S,V \setminus S)$ is a bi-partition of the vertex set.
+We refer to the cut $(S,V \setminus S)$ by $S$ for convenience.
+The total capacity of supply edges of $G$ going across the cut $S$ is denoted by $\delta_{G}(S)$ (i.e.~the sum of capacities of supply edges having exactly one end-point in $S$).
+Similarly, $\delta_{H}(S)$ denotes the sum of demand values of demand edges going from $S$ to $V \setminus S$.
+One necessary condition for routing the flow (fractionally or integrally) is as follows: $\delta_{G}(S) \geq \delta_{H}(S)$ for every $S \subseteq V$.
 In other words, across every cut, total supply should be at least the total demand.
 This condition is also known as the \textbf{cut-condition}.
 In general, the cut-condition is not sufficient for a feasible routing.
-We can ask for the following relaxation: given an instance for which the cut-condition is satisfied, what is the maximum value of $f$, such that $f$ fraction of every demand can be routed?
-The number $f^{-1}$ is known as the $\textbf{flow-cut gap}$ of the instance.
-There is an equivalent definition of the flow-cut gap: given an instance $(G,H)$ satisfying the cut condition, the smallest number $k$, such that $(kG,H)$ is feasible, where $kG$ denotes the graph with every edge capacity multiplied by $k$ (see Figure \ref{intro_cc_not_suff} for an illustration).
-The following two classic results identify settings where the cut-condition is also sufficient for routing demands in planar graphs.
-We will be invoking these to prove our results. \begin{theorem} [Okamura-Seymour~\cite{okamura1981multicommodity}] If $G$ is a planar graph, all the edges of $H$ are restricted to a face and $G+H$ is eulerian, then the cut-condition is necessary and sufficient for integral routing of all the demands. \end{theorem} \begin{theorem} [Seymour~\cite{seymour1981odd}] If $G+H$ is planar and eulerian, then the cut-condition is necessary and sufficient for integral routing of all the demands. \end{theorem} Note that if eulerian condition is not satisfied, we get a half integral flow.
-Both the results can be converted into algorithms which run in polynomial time.
-In this paper, we will not be concerned with (half) integral flows and focus on proving flow-cut gap for instances that generalize the setting of the above stated results (see Theorem \ref{Theorem : Main}).
+We can ask for the following relaxation: given an instance for which the cut-condition is satisfied, what is the maximum value of $\alpha$, such that $\alpha$ fraction of every demand can be routed?
+The number $\alpha^{-1}$ is known as the $\textbf{flow-cut gap}$ of the instance.
+There is an equivalent definition of the flow-cut gap: given an instance $(G,H)$ satisfying the cut condition, the smallest number $k$ such that $(kG,H)$ is feasible, where $kG$ denotes the graph with every edge capacity multiplied by $k$ (see Figure \ref{intro_cc_not_suff} for an illustration).
+We call $k$ the \textbf{congestion} of the multicomodity-flow instance $(G,H)$.
+The following classic result identifies a setting where the cut-condition is also sufficient for routing demands in planar graphs.
+We will be invoking these to prove our result. \begin{theorem} [Okamura -Seymour~\cite{okamura1981multicommodity}] If $G$ is a planar graph, all the edges of $H$ are restricted to a face and $G+H$ is Eulerian, then the cut-condition is necessary and sufficient for integral routing of all the demands. \end{theorem} \begin{theorem} [Seymour~\cite{seymour1981odd}] If $G+H$ is planar and Eulerian, then the cut-condition is necessary and sufficient for integral routing of all the demands. \end{theorem} In the above theorem statements, $G+H$ is Eulerian if the total value of supply and demand edges incident on any vertex is an even integer.
+Observe that if the Eulerian condition is not satisfied, then we obtain a half-integral flow (i.e.~all flow paths have a flow that is an integer multiple of 1/2), that can be computed in polynomial time.
+In this paper, we will not be concerned with (half) integral flows and focus on proving flow-cut gap for instances that generalize the setting of the above (see Theorem \ref{Theorem : Main}).